11+ Newest Ways to Promote And Monetize Affiliate Links

-An example of a proper affiliate link disclosure at the top of a blog post could read:
+An example of a proper affiliate link disclaimer at the top of a blog post could read:

 “As a blogger, my content may include affiliate links from advertisers.
-I may earn money from actions readers take on these links, such as a click, purchase, or subscribe.
-However, these are the tools that I recommend fully and have helped my blog tremendously.”
+I may earn money from actions readers take on these links, such as clicking, purchasing, or subscribing.
+However, these tools I recommend fully and have helped my blog tremendously.”

-If you do not include an affiliate link disclosure, you risk violating FTC policies and potentially facing a fine.
-In addition, affiliate advertisers have the power to remove you from their programs if you fail to disclose your participation appropriately online.
+In addition, affiliate advertisers can remove you from their programs if you fail to disclose your participation appropriately online.

-Five Tips to Be Successful with Your Affiliate Links
+Tips to Be Successful with Your Affiliate Links.